Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: The Jackiw-Pi equation

 \subsection{Vortex solutions on torus}

-As shown above, the Jackiw-Pi equation is equivalent to Liouville's equation so that arbitrary holomorphic functions give the local solutions.
-For the solutions to be regular vortices, we should pay attention to the global behaviour of the field configurations: the finiteness of the flux, or energy, should be imposed.
-This requirement certainly gives restrictions for the holomorphic functions.
+In this section, we quickly review solutions to the Jackiw-Pi equation.
+As shown above, the Jackiw-Pi equation is equivalent to Liouville's equation so that arbitrary meromorphic functions give local solutions.
+For the solutions to be regular vortices, we should pay attention to global behaviour of the field configurations: finiteness of the flux, or the energy, should be imposed.
+This requirement certainly gives restrictions for the meromorphic function in \eqref{eq:solution-JP}.

-Firstly, we consider the vortex solutions defined on a flat plane $\mathbb{R}^2$.
+Firstly, we consider vortex solutions defined on a flat plane $\mathbb{R}^2$.
 It has been shown that the Higgs field $\phi$ given in \eqref{eq:solution-JP} yields the Jackiw-Pi vortices on $\mathbb{R}^2$ if, and only if, the meromorphic function $f$ takes the form